Dynamic resource allocation in eukaryotic Resource Balance Analysis: Theoretical properties of prokaryotic RBA

 We now discuss fundamental theoretical properties of the RBA optimization problem $\mathcal P_p(\mu)$, namely convexity, monotonicity with respect to the growth rate, and existence of feasible solutions.
 For a fixed growth rate $\mu \ge 0$, the problem $\mathcal P_p(\mu)$ is a convex feasibility problem.
 Indeed, all constraints defining $\mathcal P_p(\mu)$ are linear equalities or inequalities in the decision variables $(Y,\nu)$.
 In particular, constraint (I) is affine, constraints (II) and (IV) are linear inequalities, and constraint (III) can be rewritten as two linear inequalities.
-As a consequence, the feasible set

-is a closed and convex polyhedron.
+As a consequence, the feasible set is a closed and convex polyhedron.
 This property ensures that feasibility of $\mathcal P_p(\mu)$ can be tested efficiently using linear programming techniques, even at genome scale.

-We now establish a fundamental monotonicity property of the RBA problem with respect to the growth rate.
+Let us first establish a fundamental monotonicity property of the RBA problem with respect to the growth rate.

 \begin{proposition}[Monotonicity of feasibility] If the RBA problem $\mathcal P_p(\mu)$ is feasible for some $\mu \ge 0$, then $\mathcal P_p(\mu')$ is feasible for any $\mu' \in [0,\mu]$. \end{proposition}